dijekarim/tripla-sleep-tracker/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/name`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+3. Make your changes and commit them: `git commit -m 'feat: Add new feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.